akhilv77/VideoInfo/README.md

 ipcMain is an electron module which is used to get prop from html/js side of project

+path is only prop required for us to get the video length

+ipcRenderer is an electron module which is used to send prop to electron side of project

 mainWindow.webContents.send is to send props.

 let mainWindow is used beacuse of scope of mainWindow